redbadger/crux/docs/src/rfcs/operation-kind-traits.md

 `Op::Output` still compiles and still names the item, but `Op::Item` is the spelling to prefer.

+One method on `Operation` has callers outside generic code:
+`register_types_facet`, which a capability's typegen support calls by name — `HttpRequest::register_types_facet(registry)` in `crux_http`, and its siblings in `crux_kv` and `crux_time` — and which the shipped shell handlers RFC coerces to a plain function pointer.
+A method on a hidden trait is an awkward thing to document a call to.
+The proposal is a provided method of the same name and signature on each public kind trait, delegating to the hidden one, so that `Get::register_types_facet` reads as a method of `operation::Request` and keeps compiling.
+Whether that or a free function in `type_generation::facet` is the better home is an open question below.

 ### What this settles

-Four review threads on the compat stack are answered by this shape, and each answer follows from it rather than being a separate decision.
+Five review threads on the compat stack are answered by this shape, and each answer follows from it rather than being a separate decision.

 - The request's payload type moves to the `Request` trait, as asked on #588,